DanielMcGovern139/Arduino/README.md

 # Arduino

 This Repository contains code for a self driving buggy using arduino.
-This was completed in the 2E10 design module in tcd.
+This was completed as part of a team in the 2E10 design module in tcd.
 Three different challenges were completed.

 Bronze Challenge:
 The aim for the buggy in this challenge is to traverse the circuit track without derailing, stopping at detected objects and listening to "Stop" and "Go" commands from